Multidimensional Fourier series with quantum circuits: Practical case: fitting 4-dimensional data

 since half of them are constrained by $c_{\Vec{\omega}} =c_{-\Vec{\omega}}^*$, except $c_{\Vec{0}}$.
 At the same time, the degree of the Fourier series generated by the model is determined by the qudit used and the number of layers of the model: $D = (d-1)L$.
 Hence, $N_c$ depends on $d$, and $L$.
 We know that $\nu \equiv 2N_c-1$ is the number of degrees of freedom required for the model to fit the general Fourier series.
 The number of free parameters of the different models for $4-$dimensional data is given by

 where for the MA we use two qudits, therefore $p=2$.
-With this, we determine graphically the Fourier series degree that accomplishes the d.o.f. condition.
+With this, we determine graphically the Fourier series degree that accomplishes the DOF condition.
 This is shown in Fig. \ref{fig:4d} for qubit and qutrit models.
-As we can notice, for $4-$dimensional data, both the LA nor the MA do not accomplish the d.o.f. condition for any number of layers.
+As we can notice, for $4-$dimensional data, both the LA nor the MA do not accomplish the DOF condition for any number of layers.
 This means we do not have enough free parameters in the model for fitting an arbitrary Fourier series.
 With the PA model, the condition is satisfied until $L=2$, meaning that we achieve Fourier series of degree $D= 2(d-1)$, having degree $2$ for the qubit model and $4$ for the qutrit.
 Hence, this model can give limited approximations to some functions.